BPHL-Molecular/Sanibel/README.md

 > **HiPerGator users:** BMGAP2 is already installed and configured on the cluster.
 The `bmgap2_db` path in `params.yaml` is pre-set.
 Skip this section entirely.

-[BMGAP2](https://github.com/CDCgov/BMGAP2) (*Bacterial Meningitis Genome Analysis Pipeline 2*) runs automatically on every sample.
-The Python scripts it invokes check the MLST scheme internally and skip any sample that is not *N. meningitidis* or *H. influenzae*.
+[BMGAP2](https://github.com/CDCgov/BMGAP2) (*Bacterial Meningitis Genome Analysis Pipeline 2*) runs automatically on *Neisseria meningitidis* and *Haemophilus influenzae* samples.
+The custom python scripts check the MLST scheme internally and skip any sample that is not *N. meningitidis* or *H. influenzae*.

 For non-HiPerGator users, BMGAP2 must be installed before running the pipeline.
 Its scripts run directly on the host (not inside a container) and are invoked by the three `bmgap2_*` Nextflow modules.
 Follow the [BMGAP2 installation instructions](https://github.com/CDCgov/BMGAP2) to clone the repository and build all required databases, then set `bmgap2_db` in `params.yaml` to the `analysis_scripts` directory.